-Before we go ahead with all the nitty gritty details of conveyancing in Victoria, let us first understand what conveyancing is.
+Before we go ahead with all the nitty-gritty details of conveyancing in Victoria, let us first understand what conveyancing is.

 When we talk about conveyancing, it refers to the sale of real estate from a seller to a buyer.
-The entire process can also allude the the process wherein a mortgagor provides mortgage to a mortgagee.
+The entire process can also allude to the process wherein a mortgagor provides a mortgage to a mortgagee.
 The completion of the conveyancing process can take up to four to five weeks.

 How the Conveyancing process works

 Conveyancing differs, depending on whether you want to buy or sell a property.
 So, if you are buying a property, conveyancers ensure that the seller has the right to do so.
 This is called a title search.
-Other than that, conveyancers also do the following other things.
+Other than that, conveyancers also do the following things.